pu2clr/VFO_BFO_OLED_ARDUINO/Experiments/VFO_RADIO_CD2003GP/README.md

 ## Introduction

 This folder has an example of using the VFO and BFO project with a inexpencive radio based on CD2003GP chip.
-A $6 comercial radio was modified to be tuned by the VFO with si5351 controlled by Arduino.
+A $6 commercial radio was modified to be tuned by the VFO with si5351 controlled by Arduino.